xristos-avgerinos/ChessGame/README.md

+# Matching-Game
-# A teamwork for the lesson "Object Oriented Application Development".
+A C# project that was developed as a university assignment for the subject "Object Oriented Application Development".

-C# matching game in MS Visual Studio 2019 (Windows Forms).
+Group members involved in this project:
+Athanasios Bitakis, Dimitrios Panagiotopoulos.